-If you use high-quality kibbles or feeding your dog liver, he probably has enough vitamin E in his diet already, and you don’t need to add more.
+If you feed your dog good quality kibbles or cooked liver, he probably has enough vitamin E in his diet already, and you don’t need to add more.
 Instead, take the oil out of a vitamin E capsule, and rub it onto your dog’s dry and itchy spots every couple of days.

 7. Aloe Vera